jannekalliola/MMM-FiElectricityPrice/README.md

 # MMM-FiElectricityPrice
 Magic Mirror Module to display Finnish electricity prices from Nord Pool.
 The module can be used to show data from other regions from Nord Pool, but I have not tested it with them.

 The module loads the electricity prices when started and then every day at 16:01 local time of your MagicMirror installation.
-The prices are shown as a bar chart with optional average value and highlights for high prices, limit is configurable.
+The prices are shown as a bar chart with optional average value and highlights for high and low prices, both limits are configurable.

 The module reads the data that is shown on this page: https://www.nordpoolgroup.com/en/Market-data1/Dayahead/Area-Prices/FI/Hourly/?view=table